This chapter includes the following sections:

 In WebLogic Server, each application has a hierarchy of classloaders that are offspring of the system classloader.
 These hierarchies allow applications or parts of applications to be individually reloaded without affecting the rest of the system.
 WebLogic Server Application Classloading discusses this topic.

-The policy classloader is the default system class loader when starting WebLogic Server using a startWebLogic script.
-The policy classloader improves class loader performance and server startup time through class caching and indexing and is supported in any WebLogic mode (development or production).
+The Policy Class Loader (PCL) is the default system class loader when starting WebLogic Server using a startWebLogic script.
+The Policy Class Loader improves class loader performance and server startup time through class caching and indexing and is supported in any WebLogic mode (development or production).

 In WebLogic Server 12.1.3, you could enable class caching in development mode by setting the

 startWebLogic script.
 For pre-existing 12.1.3 start scripts, continue to use the

 CLASS_CACHE variable to enable class caching.
 See Configuring Class Caching in Developing Applications for Oracle WebLogic Server 12c (12.1.3).